The Best Probiotic Supplement for Gut Health: How to Choose

 Although there is no evidence to suggest that taking two different probiotics together affects their effectiveness, it may be beneficial to separate their intake by a couple of hours or more.

-How to select the best probiotic supplement
+How to select the best probiotic supplement for gut health

 Depending on your needs, you may want to choose a Bifidobacterium, Lactobacillus, or Bacillus probiotic.

 When we talk about specificity, we mean choosing probiotics that have been clinically demonstrated to have benefits for a specific condition.
-Some strains may be beneficial for infant gut function, some for adult symptoms, and others may help fight vaginal infections.
+Some strains may be beneficial for infant gut function, some for adult symptoms, and others may help fight vaginal infections

 Is it backed by research?

 Look for a product that has been tested and shown to be effective in human randomized controlled trials.
-Manufacturers typically list clinical studies in their product web page if there are any, or they mention the main findings in these studies.
+Manufacturers typically list clinical studies on their product web page if there are any, or they mention the main findings in these studies.
 Evidence in non-human studies is not as strong, because findings in mice may not translate to humans.

 Is it an effective dose?

-Probiotic concentration is typically measured as colony forming units (CFU), which indicate the number of viable bacteria present in a serving.
+Probiotic concentration is typically measured as colony-forming units (CFU), which indicate the number of viable bacteria present in a serving.
 The best probiotic dosage is one that has been tested in randomized clinical trials and proven effective.
 Most probiotic products have been tested at a concentration between 1-10 billion CFU/day.

 Keep in mind that more is not always better.
 Many products are offered as superior only because they contain higher CFU, but this doesn’t always mean that the product is stronger or more effective than products with lower CFU.
 It’s also important to note that probiotics for babies often contain less CFU than those for children or adults.